jeretc/captive-portal/README.md

 **Introduction**

-This is a *custom fake evil hotspot portal* to capture credentials.
+This is a *custom fake "hotspot" portal* to capture social media login credentials.
 It's a deceptive way to get user's social media login accounts.
 This hack was tested on *ParrotSec* and with *WiFi-Pumpkin*.
 You can use any linux machine, mitm tool to perform this attack.
 The techniques are more or less the same.
+You can also use it as stand alone portal, make sure Apache, PHP and MySQL are installed.
+Follow the youtube link above for more instructions.